enzocardeal/internship-pcs-server-positions/README.md

 # internship-pcs-server-positions

-Microsservice for positions of the project _Internship 4.0_ from Poli-USP.
+Microservice for positions of the project _Internship 4.0_ from Poli-USP.

 ## Run Application